FirebaseExtended/ai-extensions-codelab/README.md

 # Deprecated

-This codelab has been deprecated in favor of the [Build AI-powered web apps with Firebase Extensions for the Gemini API](https://firebase.google.com/codelabs/gemini-api-extensions-web) codelab.
+This codelab has been deprecated in favor of the [Build AI-powered web apps with Firebase Extensions for the Gemini API](https://firebase.google.com/codelabs/gemini-api-extensions-web) codelab as the Palm API is no longer available.
 Please see that codelab for more information.

 # Firebase AI Extension Codelab